Wilkinsonemily/TMPOE---Time-Management-and-Productivity-Optimization-for-Education/README.md

 ---

 ## Note
-This project is primarily based on design and concept for improving productivity and time management, focusing on user-centered solutions for learners and professionals.
+This project focuses on user-centered solutions for learning productivity and time management.
+Future improvements may include performance optimizations, more interactive onboarding/tutorials, and richer progress tracking.